demidenm/PyReliMRI/docs/icc_funcs.rst

 Here is an example to run `roi_icc` using the MSC data loaded above for the deterministic Shaefer 400 ROIs atlas.
 We call the \
 `roi_icc` function within the `brain_icc` module, specify the multisession list of data, the atlas, defaults and/or requirements \
-the atlas requires (e.g., here, I specify n_rois = 400 which is the default), the directory where we want to save the atlas \
+the atlas requires (e.g., here, I specify n_rois = 400 which is the default), the directory where I want to save the atlas \
 (I chose '/tmp/' on Mac) and the icc type (similar as above, ICC[1])

 .. code-block:: python